String Theory from Maximal Supersymmetry: 6-point EFT Amplitudes with N=4 SUSY

 As a basic test of the Ward identity \eqref{consistency}, we compute $\mathbb{Z}_1$ in pure SYM.
 This can be done straightforwardly using BCFW recursion~\cite{Britto:2004ap,Britto:2005fq} and the result simplifies to \be \mathbb{Z}_1^{\text{(SYM)}} = A_6^{\text{(SYM)}}[z_1 z_2 z_3 \bar{z}_3 \bar{z}_1 \bar{z}_2] = g^4 \bigg( \frac{1}{s_{34}} - \frac{s_{24}}{s_{34}s_{234}} - \frac{s_{35}}{s_{34}s_{345}} \bigg) \,. \ee The other $\mathbb{Z}_i$ are obtained from cyclic momentum relabelings and together it is easy to verify that they solve \reef{consistency}.\footnote{In practice, this is done numerically using arbitrary rational kinematics for the spinor brackets.}

 The next step is to construct the EFT corrections to $\mathbb{Z}_1$; then, to use them to solve \reef{consistency} order-by-order in the derivative expansion.
 While \reef{consistency} is necessary for compatibility with maximal SUSY, it is not at all obvious that it is sufficient to fix the EFT ansatz.
-In the coming sections and based on the solutions we find, we are going to argue that for the purpose of constraining the 4-point Wilson coefficients $a_{k,q}$, the single Ward identity \reef{consistency} is indeed sufficient.
+In the coming sections and based on the solutions we find, we are going to argue that for the purpose of constraining the 4-point Wilson coefficients $a_{k,q}$, the single Ward identity \reef{consistency} and the parity condition \reef{Z1isbarZ1cond} are indeed sufficient.